GDaMan00/HackWorkshop1/README.md

 ### HTML TEMPLATE

-This is what the structure of an HTML Document
+This is what the structure of an HTML Document look like

 ```
 <!DOCTYPE html>